mikejsmith1985/devsmith-modular-platform/.github/PR-ISSUE-LINKING.md

 ✓ Fails PR check if linking is missing

 **If Linking is Missing:**
-- ❌ GitHub Actions check fails
+- ⚠️ GitHub Actions posts helpful comment on PR
-- Message shows: "PR must contain 'Closes #XXX' or similar"
+- Message suggests adding "Closes #XXX" format
+- Clear explanation of why linking matters

+**Note:** This workflow is advisory - it provides guidance but doesn't block merge.
+However, following the linking format ensures:
-- PR cannot be merged until fixed
+- Issues auto-close when PR merges
+- Clear tracking in GitHub's UI
+- Better project management and velocity tracking

 ## Quick Checklist